alekst23/rag-tag/README.md

 6. (TODO) Open the Single-Page Application (SPA) in your browser and start testing the RAG functionality.

+## Integration

+Run the following command to install RAG-TAG as a library:

+`pip install .`

 ## Testing

 ### Running pytests